 The COVID-19 Cardiovascular Research Theme is embedded in the BHF Centre of Research Excellence with research spanning from basic to clinical and population science cross-cutting the SCMH Cardiac, Vascular, Metabolic and Diabetes, Renal and Stroke Research Themes.

-Our researchers are also collaborating with Institutes across the University including the MRC Centre for Virus Research.
+Our researchers are also collaborating with schools across the University including the MRC Centre for Virus Research.

 The COVID-19 pandemic triggered by the recent emergence of a new beta coronavirus strain, SARS-CoV-2, is arguably the greatest publichealth challenge in a generation.